alparslanozdemir/ProLab-1.2/README.md

 # ProLab-1.2
 One of my school project that simulates electrical circuit with given text file in a spesific format.

-Description will be in Turkish language, because program developed in local language.
+Description will be in Turkish language, because program developed in my local language (Turkish).

 Elektrik devrelerinin simülasyonunu yapmak amacıyla C dilinde geliştirilmiş okul projem.
 ## --AÇIKLAMA--